 What can go wrong?

-In the summer of 2018, a tradesman local to Northern Ireland fell victim to one of these attacks when his emails were infiltrated by hackers.
+A tradesman local to Northern Ireland fell victim to one of these attacks when his emails were infiltrated by hackers.
 They used his account to email one of his customers, posing as the tradesman, and asked them to pay the remainder of the balance owed to him into a new bank account.
 Having no reason to suspect foul play, the customer paid the remainder into this new account which belonged to the hacker.

 Luckily for the tradesman, the fraud was detected in time and the customer was able to cancel the transaction.
 However, this isn’t always the case.
 If payments made by customers are done so willingly, banks are not obligated to reverse or reimburse payments, regardless of any irregularities.
 People who have been affected in the past have lost large sums of money from this, as much as £25,000 in some instances.